HistoryThis section has been translated automatically.

 - Pannier F et al (2010) Cutaneous Varicose veins.
 In: T Noppeney, H Nüllen Diagnosis and therapy of varicosis.
 Springer Medicine Publishing House Heidelberg S 150 -153

-Outgoing links (69)Actinic keratosis; Adnexal carcinoma microcystic; Angiokeratoma corporis diffusum, idiopathic; Angioma serpiginosum; Argon laser; Ataxia teleangiectatica; Atrophy senile of the skin; Basal cell carcinoma (overview); Berlin syndrome; Beta-mannosidosis; ...
+Outgoing links (70)Actinic keratosis; Angiokeratoma corporis diffusum, idiopathic; Angioma serpiginosum; Argon laser; Ataxia teleangiectatica; Atrophy senile of the skin; Basal cell carcinoma (overview); Berlin syndrome; Beta-mannosidosis; Bloom syndrome; ...
 Show all

 Please ask your physician for a reliable diagnosis.
 This website is only meant as a reference.